treojs/idb-request/Readme.md

 request(books.count()).then((count) => {})
 ```

-Pass transaction as a second argument to wait for completion and return result of request.
+Pass the transaction as a second argument to await completion and return the result of the request.

 ```js
 import { request } from 'idb-request'